rsksmart/RSKIPs/IPs/RSKIP144.md

 > Recursive deletes must be correctly and efficiently handled.
 If a transaction deletes a contract using `SELFDESTRUCT` and another transaction is reading or writing a key of that contract, those two transactions must be considered _connected_.

-It is worth it mention that sending 0 balance to a non-existent account creates that account.
+> Sending 0 balance to a non-existent account creates that account.
 Hence, a key is considered written.

 ### Block validation algorithm